Toggle: English / Spanish

 What Abnormal Results Mean

-Lower-than-normal levels may be due to an overactive thyroid gland, which can be caused by:
+A lower-than-normal level may be due to an overactive thyroid gland, which can be caused by:

 Veins and arteries vary in size from one patient to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.